SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Algorithmic-Complexity.md

 The complexity of algorithms is usually evaluated in the **worst-case** (most unfavorable scenario).

-This means in the **average case** they can work faster, but in the worst case, they work with the evaluated complexity and not slower.
+This means in the **average case** they can work faster, but in the worst case, they work with the evaluated complexity.

 Let us see the following example - searching in an array:

 ```java
 for (int i = 0; i < names.length; i++) {
     String name = names[i];